-The non-profit program is governed by the Social Housing Reform Act.
+The non-profit program is governed by the Housing Services Act 2011 (HSA) .
 All APM staff are familiar with this Act and must abide by the Regulations in day-to-day operations.
-The selection of tenants to fill a rent-geared-to-income unit must follow a number of procedures all relate to the Regulations of the SHRA.
+The selection of tenants to fill a rent-geared-to-income unit must follow a number of procedures all relate to the Regulations of the HSA.

 They must also be familiar with the Residential Tenancies Act (formerly know as the Tenant Protection Act or the Landlord and Tenant Act).
 All tenants living in rental housing are governed by this Act and all rules and regulations apply to their tenancy.
 Property Managers must also abide by the Act.